inpsyde/wp-translation-downloader/docs/Locker.md

 # Locker

-WP Translation Downloader will generate on installation a `wp-translation-downloader.lock` file.
-This file will contain all installed packages with translations by languages like following:
+After having downloaded translations, WP Translation Downloader generates a `wp-translation-downloader.lock` file.
+It will contain information about all installed packages translations.

+Here's how its content looks like:

 ```json
 {